AmpersandJS/ampersand-model/README.md

 ### save `model.save([attributes], [options])`

-Save a model to your database (or alternative persistence layer), by delegating to Backbone.sync.
+Save a model to your database (or alternative persistence layer), by delegating to [ampersand-sync](https://github.com/ampersandjs/ampersand-sync).
 Returns a xhr object if validation is successful and false otherwise.
-The attributes hash (as in set) should contain the attributes you'd like to change — keys that aren't mentioned won't be altered — but, a _complete representation_ of the resource will be sent to the server.
+The attributes hash (as in set) should contain the attributes you'd like to change — keys that aren't mentioned won't be altered — but, a *complete representation* of the resource will be sent to the server.
 As with `set`, you may pass individual keys and values instead of a hash.
 If the model has a validate method, and validation fails, the model will not be saved.
 If the model `isNew`, the save will be a "create" (HTTP POST), if the model already exists on the server, the save will be an "update" (HTTP PUT).

 If instead, you'd only like the changed attributes to be sent to the server, call `model.save(attrs, {patch: true})`.
 You'll get an HTTP PATCH request to the server with just the passed-in attributes.